dcouch440/currency-exchanger/README.md

 ## About html-loader:
   #### This app
   * html-loader is used to handle images in the html file.
+## About file-loader:
+  #### This app
+  * file-loader is used to handle image imports within the javascript.
+## About css-loader:
+  #### This app
+  * css-loader is used to handle the css while bundling webpack.
+## About dotenv-webpack:
+  #### This app
+  * dotenv-webpack is used to create an environmental variable to be able to use api keys or sensitive data without revealing it within the commit history.

 ***
 ## Installation :